sycod/API-CViz_POC_seg-YOLOv8/README.md

 - **maximum detections** (up to 20 simultaneous detections)

 ➡️ For better results:
-- only JPG and PNG files are allowed
+- only JPG files are allowed
 - maximum image size: 200MB

 🚱 To avoid data leakage, use prior :